APNIC-Labs/draft-kskroll-sentinel/README.md

    response validation specification [RFC4035].

    This sentinel mechanism makes use of two special labels.
-The "kskroll-sentinel-is-ta-<tag-index>" label is used in a query where the response can answer whether this is the key tag of a trust anchor which the validating DNS resolver is currently trusting.
-The "kskroll-sentinel-not-ta-<tag-index>" label is used in a query where the response can answer whether this is the key tag of a trust anchor which the validating DNS resolver is NOT currently trusting.
+The "kskroll-sentinel-is-ta-<key-tag>" label is used in a query where the response can answer whether this the Key Tag of a trust anchor which the validating DNS resolver is currently trusting.
+The "kskroll- sentinel-not-ta-<key-tag>" label is used in a query where the response can answer whether this the Key Tag of a trust anchor that is NOT in currently trusting.

    The use of the positive question and its inverse allows for queries to detect whether resolvers support this sentinel mechanism.
 Note